defa-dev/defa-dev/README.md

 </h1>

 <p align='center'>
-  A full stack developer from São Paulo, Brazil.
+  A Devops and Platform Engineer  from São Paulo, Brazil.
 </p>